-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the most rapidly growing careers available, according to the U.S. Bureau of Labor Statistics, which expects careers in this field will increase by 13 percent by 2028.
+If you’re thinking about a new, high-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the most rapidly growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will grow by 13 percent by 2028.

-There are several reasons why these jobs are growing so quickly.
-One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-Then there’s the ban on R-22 Freon® refrigerants, which influences old equipment.
-Lastly, there’s the red-hot housing market and a property shortage that’s driven an increase in new construction homes.
+There are a few reasons why these positions are increasing so fast.
+One is homeowners taking advantage of government refunds to purchase more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
+Lastly, there’s the red-hot home market and a property shortage that’s driven a boost in new construction homes.

 What Is an HVAC Technician?

-A HVAC technician is someone who fixes, installs and maintains heating and cooling equipment.
-Most assist both homeowners and business owners.
-And, most important, you’ll be skilled in:
+An HVAC technician is a person who repairs, installs and maintains heating and cooling systems.
+Most work with both homeowners and business owners.
+And, most important, you’ll be knowledgeable about:

 - Air conditioners